-Use this template to detail specifically regarding the ta management definition document how SERVIR and implementing partners or of development of platforms or data-sharing.
-If a br delete it.
-Delete the guidance as each sect other users wil a field does no t apply, respond with SERVICE TITLE Use the title included in the Service Concept document.
-If this product contributes to multiple services, list all the titles here.
-Indicate whether this document relates to a platform or data-sharing agreement by providing a relevant name here.
+Use this template to detail specifically regarding the c a management definition document how SERVIR and implementing partners or of levelopment of platforms or data-sharing.
+If a r delete it.
+Delete the guidance as each section ther users wil field does no t apply, respond with SERVICE TITLE Use the title included in the Service Concept contributes to multiple services, list all the title f this product ACTIVITY TITLE Indicate whether this document relates to a platform or data-sharing agreement by providing a relevant name here.
 If related to a specific product, link the name to the title used in the PDD Light.
-Date of document Activity lead Name, Position, Affiliation Email Phone OVERVIEW Activity description Provide a brief description of the purpose o activity. f the platform or data-sharing Implementing partners List co-developers and other users who will help design, develop and/or maintain the platform or be parties to the data-sharing agreement.
-Structure of agreement (MOU, interagency agreement, etc.) Complete this field if relevant.
+Date of document Activity lead Name, Position, Affiliation Email Phone OVERVIEW Activity description Provide a brief description of the purpose of activity. the platform or data-sharing Implementing partners List co-developers and other users who will I maintain the platform or be parties to the dat , , • Structure of agreement (MOU, interagency agreement, etc.) Complete this field if relevant.
 Target date/timing for operationalization, renewal List key milestones in the development of the platform or target dates for full data-sharing as envisioned in this agreement.
 Gender considerations Include detail on issues such as: relevance and usefulness of platform or data in addressing gender issues; whether incorporation of sex-age-disability disaggregated data or other information would support analysis of gendered problems; etc. Include detail on how, if at all, the DM service, platform, etc. will address any current gender inequalities related to awareness of or access to data/information.
 METHODOLOGY Activities/inputs List activities and inputs specific to developing this platform.
 In the case of a data-sharing agreement, describe what preparatory activities or conditions are required to enable data-sharing to take place.
 Output(s) List the expected immediate results of this platform or agreement, including the numbers of people who will use it, if appropriate.
 Outcome(s) Explain the expected outcomes of the activity value of the activity in improving user's ability to fulfill their responsibilities or mandate, improve cooperation and collaboration with others in responding to the development problem, etc. Sustainability Describe how this specific platform or data-set will be maintained or supported over the long-term.
 Leveraging/other opportunities If applicable, list any other related activities that can increase the impact of these activities ners or stakeholders